17 must-try newborn photo ideas and expert tips

 12. Don’t make baby — or parent — the focus

-Your big hands holding his tiny head?
+Your big hands holding their tiny feet?
 Now that is a picture to remember.

 14. Make each twin unique

 With twin photos, there’s extra pressure, because there’s not just one babe to capture, but two!
-Of course, this also means the photo can be extra cute — especially when you position the babies together, but give them each their own special thing.
+Of course, this also means the photo can be extra cute — especially when you position the babies in totally different outfits in a totally adorable pose.

 OK, so now you’ve got the photo ideas, but what about the know-how for ideal execution?
 Whether you’re scheduling professional newborn photos or are getting behind the camera yourself, here are a few expert tips that will help you get the most out of your little one’s pictures.
 Your future self will thank you.